barotto/libRocketDoc/pages/tutorials/window_template.md

 title: Window Templating Tutorial
 ---

-This tutorial will take you step-by-step through the development of the RML and RCSS of the window template we used for Rocket Invaders from Mars.
+This tutorial will take you step-by-step through the development of the RML and RCSS of the window template we used for _Rocket Invaders from Mars_.
 By the end of this tutorial you'll be able to create complex, flexible templates for your own application.

 To go through this tutorial you'll need an understanding of [RML](../rml.html) and [RCSS](../rcss.html).